iswxw/wxw-go/source/w05/w053_json.md

 // a JSON tag of "-".
 //
 // Map values encode as JSON objects.
 The map's key type must either be a
-// string, an integer type, or implement encoding.TextMarshaler.
+// string, an integer type, or implement w_encoding.TextMarshaler.
 The map keys
 // are sorted and used as JSON object keys by applying the following rules,
 // subject to the UTF-8 coercion described for string values above:
 //   - keys of any string type are used directly
-//   - encoding.TextMarshalers are marshaled
+//   - w_encoding.TextMarshalers are marshaled
 //   - integer keys are converted to strings
 //
 // Pointer values encode as the value pointed to.